rahil627/my-programming-stuff/langs/programming-languages.md

 ### C and its replacements / manual memory management

+Nelua
+  - lua-like in many ways: syntax, minimal design / few features that can be used to create more features via meta-programming
+  - garbage collector is optional (on by default)
+  - compiles to C then native code
+  - compiler written in lua, and thus completely modifiable!

 **Zig**
   - a C replacement
   - explicit about using the allocator to allocate the heap...